nwwatson/resurrection/README.md

 # Resurrection

 Christ died on a Friday, and rose again on Sunday.
-In honor of these feat, I present resurrection.
+In honor of this feat, I present Resurrection.
 You can delete an object and bring it back to life.
 Simple as that.

 # Installation